Reading Path

 How the site is organised

 The nine sections on the homepage each do different work.
-The one worth knowing about first is Positioning — the site’s reference layer.
-It holds persons and subjects A–Z that introduce figures and subjects of importance to SPLectrum, alongside topic-driven pieces that place SPLectrum in conversation with them.
+Two are worth knowing about first.
+Positioning is the site’s reference layer — it holds persons and subjects A–Z that introduce figures and subjects of importance to SPLectrum, alongside topic-driven pieces that place SPLectrum in conversation with them.
+Reality is the heart of SPLectrum’s own account, as systematic philosophy — three core values, belonging, privacy and creativity, and the five pillars of the metaphysics they disclose, built from the subject’s seat.
+The same thinking in everyday language is the job of Real Life, a section still filling out.

-The other sections all contain SPLectrum’s own work.
+The other sections all contain SPLectrum’s own work too.
 For more detail on how they fit together, see The 9-Box Homepage.

 Content is building up steadily, and sections are being populated — but don’t expect a full house yet.